We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 Whilst our application and interview process enables us to ensure that you are able to work to Masters level, we also see the enormous value in lived experience and take this into account for all of our students.
 We want to train great therapists and your personal qualities go a long way towards this.
 If you are thinking of applying but not sure how you fit the entry criteria, please contact us to discuss this and we can guide you in the right direction.

-For those students who are nervous about the academic requirements of the course we do have support in academic writing to help you along the way.
-Please speak to our Director of Student Experience for more details.
+For those students who are nervous about the academic requirements of the course we do have support in academic writing to help you along the way, you can sign up to this here

 If I am applying to study in one location, am I able to attend some modules in a different location?